 Staple the pages together and cut out multiple pieces at once.
 Just make sure you line the paper up perfectly before stapling.
 Hold them up to the light and rotate the paper until they all line up.
 So, line up all those jellyfish eyeballs and get cutting!

-Step 5: How to Assemble your Ocean Craft
+Step 5: How to Assemble your Ocean Craft for Kids

 The kids will have so much fun gluing this cute jellyfish together!